jbagnato/deep-rl-continuous/Report.md

 I used DDPG Algorithm to solve the practice excercise.
 I took a previous code from "pendulum Excercise" directory and modified it to make it work on this new environment.

+I had trouble to get more than 0.8 score over 1000 Episodes.
+To solve the problem I made some modifications on code:

+* Episode Max length was gradually incremented over time and limit to 150.000
+* Add Noise parameter set to False
+* Neural Networks with layers of 200 and 100 hidden units.
+* Agent learn method (with soft update) called every 7 steps.
+* Actor and critic Learning rates of 1e-3 and 1e-4

+After all those modifications and testing in CPU and GPU environments I could reach AVG of +30.0 (over last 100 episodes) after 563 episodes.

 ### DDPG Algorithm

 Deep Deterministic Policy Gradient (DDPG) is an algorithm which concurrently learns a Q-function and a policy.
 It uses off-policy data and the Bellman equation to learn the Q-function, and uses the Q-function to learn the policy.